unboxed/unboxed.co/source/blog/2020-01-28-welcome-to-the-team-michelle-isme.html.markdown

 <i>User testing at Hackney Council.</i>

 The first was a discovery phase with the Department for Transport, exploring the use, need and potential for an open list of charge point data for electric vehicle users.
 This was followed by a stint at Hackney Council, looking at how to improve the way citizens register for and access online services.
-Most recently (October to December 2019), I've been working on an alpha phase project with Southwark Council & Partners, where I was prototyping a digital product that helps planning teams to more-quickly and easily assess planning applications from householders.
+Most recently (October to December 2019), I've been working on an alpha phase project with Southwark Council & Partners, where I was part of the team prototyping a digital product that helps planning teams to more-quickly and easily assess planning applications from householders.

 ![Sketching prototypes for a new back-office planning system](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/6d7736023d58396beefc582d91943bad.png)